adammark/Markup.js/README.md

 ### Writing custom pipes

 You can add your own pipes to Markup.js.
-The first argument should always be the piped value.
+The first argument is the piped value and any subsequent arguments are strings.
 For example:

 ``` javascript
 Mark.pipes.repeat = function (str, count, separator) {